rpdelaney/l4d2-tourney-rules/rules.md

 No registered player may be a substitute for another team.

-#### 6.3.2 Limits on ringers
+#### 6.3.2 Limits on substitutions

 Each team must field at least three (3) rostered players in each match, regardless of consent from the opponent.

+In a Home/Away match, you must use the same four players in both games.

-Ringers are not allowed in the playoff phase of the tournament, regardless of consent from either team.
+Substitutes are not allowed in the playoff phase of the tournament, regardless of consent from either team.

 ### 6.4 Demos and screenshots